-The definition of adjacent islands is much more broad and features a wider variety of locations.
+The definition of adjacent islands is much broader and features a wider variety of locations.
 Adjacent islands include the British Virgin Islands, Cuba, the Cayman Islands, Haiti, Trinidad, Tobago, Jamaica, Miquelon, and more.
 Any islands that border the Caribbean Sea are call adjacent islands by the US Customs and Border Patrol.

 How do Closed Loop Voyages Impact Electronic Travel Authorization?